breakcraft/Server/CHANGE_TRACKER.md

 - Added ensureRemote call for origin to guarantee main remote exists.
 - Enhanced periodic pull logic to commit subtree merges and push to origin when updates occur.
 - Ignored local virtual environment directory in version control.
+- Added Node 22 bun-powered engine CI and synced workflow to repository root with auto-sync action.